 Our employees receive Stora Enso Code training, either through an e-learning tool, or through face-to-face training provided for those who do not have direct computer access.
 We aim to ensure that our new employees receive such training within their first month of employment.

 Our employees are encouraged to report any suspected cases of misconduct or unethical behaviour.
-Stora Enso uses an external service through which our employees globally, and external stakeholders in certain locations, can anonymously report potential non-compliance cases.
+Stora Enso uses an external service through which our employees and external stakeholders can anonymously report potential noncompliance cases.
+In 2019, the grievance channel was opened to all stakeholders globally.
 Our joint operations Veracel and Montes del Plata each have their own local grievance channels.

 Stora Enso operates in locations including high-risk emerging markets which offer good business opportunities but may also entail exposure to serious risks relating to corruption or fraud, for instance.
-Joint venture agreements may also expose a company to risks related to competition law.
 Various governments and authorities have shaped effective legislation to combat corruption.
-These laws place high demands on companies’ controlling mechanisms, but they also help to build accountability and trust among employees, partners, and other stakeholders.
+These laws place high demands on companies’ controlling mechanisms, but they also help to build accountability and trust among stakeholders.